flitscha/bsc-thesis-disentangled-representations/README.md

 High-dimensional data usually has far fewer degrees of freedom than it has dimensions.
 A 900-pixel image of one handwritten digit turned through a full circle lives in a 900-dimensional space, but only a single number really varies: the angle.
-The images trace out a one-dimensional curve — a *manifold* — inside that huge space, and here the curve closes into a loop, since turning by 360° returns to the start.
+The images trace out a one-dimensional curve (a *manifold*) inside that huge space, and here the curve closes into a loop, since turning by 360° returns to the start.

 The quantities that generate the data this way are its **generative factors**.
 A representation is **disentangled** if it recovers them as separate coordinates: